mvierssen/ns-dojo/packages/katas/smelly-mars-rover/BACKLOG.md

 ## Version 6 -> 7 (Use constants for directions and commands)

 - Even though the directions and input characters are now fully typed, use enums or constants for them

+## Version 7 -> 8 (Fully declarative)

+- Make code more declarative by using a handler map for commands instead of a switch statement